The best TV shows to watch on NOW TV

 Watchmen

 Alan Moore and Dave Gibbons’s 1987 graphic novel will get a well timed, twisted sequel courtesy of Misplaced co-creator Damon Lindelof.
-The collection just lately concluded to vital acclaim, with our very personal sci-fi editor saying: “It’s a significant achievement for Lindelof and his team to have made something so original out of a decades-old IP.”
+The sequence lately concluded to crucial acclaim, with our very personal sci-fi editor saying: “It’s a significant achievement for Lindelof and his team to have made something so original out of a decades-old IP.”
 Watch on NOW TV

 The Handmaid’s Story

-This tough-hitting drama collection relies on Margaret Atwood’s novel of the identical identify and stars Elisabeth Moss in a powerhouse lead efficiency.
-The darkish world of The Handmaid’s Story sees the US become a totalitarian regime the place the few remaining fertile ladies are subjugated and horrifically abused.
+This tough-hitting drama sequence is predicated on Margaret Atwood’s novel of the identical title and stars Elisabeth Moss in a powerhouse lead efficiency.
+The darkish world of The Handmaid’s Story sees america became a totalitarian regime the place the few remaining fertile girls are subjugated and horrifically abused.
 Moss performs June, now generally known as Offred, whose robust will makes her a risk to the brand new world order.
 Watch on NOW TV

 Silicon Valley

-This comedy collection is ready on the coronary heart of the cutting-edge tech world in San Francisco, the place 5 younger males try to get a startup firm off the bottom.
-Silicon Valley obtained a heat reception from critics throughout its six season run, and was co-created by Mike Decide whose earlier work contains Beavis and Butthead and King of the Hill.
+This comedy sequence is ready on the coronary heart of the cutting-edge tech world in San Francisco, the place 5 younger males try and get a startup firm off the bottom.
+Silicon Valley acquired a heat reception from critics throughout its six season run, and was co-created by Mike Decide whose earlier work consists of Beavis and Butthead and King of the Hill.
 Watch on NOW TV

 Sharp Objects

-Hollywood star Amy Adams takes the lead position on this intense drama collection as a troubled reporter who returns to her hometown to analyze the homicide of two younger ladies.
-Patricia Clarkson gained a Golden Globe for her supporting efficiency right here as Adams’ mom.
+Hollywood star Amy Adams takes the lead function on this intense drama sequence as a troubled reporter who returns to her hometown to analyze the homicide of two younger women.
+Patricia Clarkson received a Golden Globe for her supporting efficiency right here as Adams’ mom.
 Watch on NOW TV

 Olive Kitteridge

-This two-part miniseries relies on Elizabeth Strout’s novel of the identical identify, chronicling 25 years within the lifetime of a retired faculty trainer going through a number of private points.
-Academy Award winner Frances McDormand takes the title position of Olive Kitteridge, incomes but extra approval for her unimaginable appearing expertise.
+This two-part miniseries is predicated on Elizabeth Strout’s novel of the identical title, chronicling 25 years within the lifetime of a retired college instructor going through a number of private points.
+Academy Award winner Frances McDormand takes the title function of Olive Kitteridge, incomes but extra approval for her unimaginable performing expertise.
 Watch on NOW TV

 Deadwood